php-fig/fig-standards/accepted/PSR-2-coding-style-guide.md

 There are many elements of style and practice intentionally omitted by this guide.
 These include but are not limited to:

-- Declaration of global variables and global constants.
+- Declaration of global variables and global constants

-- Declaration of functions.
+- Declaration of functions

-- Operators and assignment.
+- Operators and assignment

-- Inter-line alignment.
+- Inter-line alignment

-- Comments and documentation blocks.
+- Comments and documentation blocks

-- Class name prefixes and suffixes.
+- Class name prefixes and suffixes

-- Best practices.
+- Best practices

 Future recommendations MAY revise and extend this guide to address those or other elements of style and practice.